 The last soap making method is also the simplest.
 With the melt and pour method, you aren’t making soap completely from scratch with oils, liquid, and lye.
-Instead, melt and pour soap making method uses a premade base that is melted down, to which you add your choice of color, fragrance, herbs, etc.
+Instead, you melt down a premade soap base and add your choice of color, fragrance, herbs, etc.

 If cold process soap is akin to making a cake from scratch, melt and pour soap is like making a cake from a boxed mix.

 The benefit to melt and pour soap making is you don’t have to handle lye yourself.
-The drawback is you technically aren’t making soap from “scratch” as the base is already made for you.
+The drawback is because the base is already made for you, it isn’t technically making soap from “scratch.”